Found an Orphaned or Injured Baby Wild Animal?

 How to tell if baby animals are orphaned, injured, or perfectly fine—and what to do if they need your help

 It's common to see baby wild animals outside during spring, as a new generation makes its way into the world.
-Baby wild animals might seem like they need our help, but unless the animal appears injured or in distress, there may be no need to rescue them.
+Baby wild animals might seem like they need our help, but unless the animal is truly orphaned or injured, there is no need to rescue them.
 These tips can help you decide whether to take action.

 - Presented by a cat or dog